Our supply chain

 The Schlafhus farm in Steffisburg supplies us with free-range eggs and ice cream made without the addition of colorants – using milk from the farm, of course.

 We only use Swiss meat in the kitchen.
-We source ham, sausage and bacon from the Seiler butcher's shop in Bönigen, dried meat and cured sausage from the Wisli organic farm in Gunten.
+Ham, sausages and bacon are sourced from Dorfmetzg Grindelwald and its branch in Bönigen.
+Dried meat and cured sausages come from Ökohof Wisli in Gunten.

-Our beef entrecôte comes from Schrofenhof in Kreuzlingen.
-We obtain lamb, veal and beef from our suppliers throughout Switzerland, depending on the market situation.
-Our ducks come from the Alpstein in the canton of Appenzell.
+Depending on market availability, our lamb, veal and beef are sourced from various suppliers throughout Switzerland.
+Our ducks come from the Alpstein region in the canton of Appenzell.